 These hoods are typically wider especially when the filter is in the back of work zone, so they require more clearance and more floor space compared to a vertical flow hood.

 These hoods are typically preferred for plant tissue culture, electronics inspection and assembly, and pharmacy drug preparation.
 They won’t have front sash so the air stream going towards the operator.

+# Late

+These hoods are typically wider especially when the filter is in the back of work zone, so they require more clearance and more floor space compared to a vertical flow hood.

+They are usually preferred for plant tissue culture, electronics inspection and assembly, and pharmacy drug preparation.
+They will not have a front sash so the air stream is going toward the operator.